Register for an SEAI free teacher workshop. Choose from online and face to face. Help bring the subject of energy into the classroom.

 Duration and location

-This is a 90 minute workshop and can be held at a time that suits teachers
+The above 3 workshops are 1 hour workshop and can be held at a time that suits teachers either in person or online.

 Absolutely wonderful workshop by Una.
 Have recommended the workshop to all of my colleagues